Personal pensions

-A personal pension is a money purchase scheme which is a tax-efficient long-term investment designed to provide you with an income in the future.
-Your employer may also contribute into this for you.
+A personal pension is a money purchase scheme which is a tax-efficient long-term investment designed to provide you with an income in retirement.
+Your employer or your own company, if you are a Director, may also contribute into this for you.

 You cannot normally access money in a personal pension until age 55 (57 from 2028).
-The benefits you receive at retirement from your personal pension will depend on a number of factors including the value of your plan when you decide to take your benefits which isn’t guaranteed.
+The benefits you receive at retirement will depend on a number of factors including the value of your plan when you decide to take your benefits which isn’t guaranteed.

 Will I receive tax relief on my pension contributions?